fgeorgatos/HPCBIOS/HPCBIOS_07-03.rst

 compiled to support GNU based codes.
 Ultimately, it will be the responsibility of each user of the GNU compilers to create the libraries that they require for their GNU compiled software.

+LLVM is another open source compiler of general interest, not so much for HPC purposes but rather for cross-checking compiled code.
+Finally, TCC may be used in scripting efforts, via the convenience of C.

 Kindly notify -if this policy is inadequate for your work- both your local site technical representative & HPCBIOS user-support.